CMOE-TUDelft/CMOE-Tutorials/README.md

 ### Gridap Tutorials

-- **Tutorial 1**: Introduction to fundamentals of Gridap.jl - From weak form to assembly
+- **Tutorial 1: Introduction to Gridap.jl - From Weak Form to Elemental Matrix and Vector**
+  This tutorial explores the fundamentals of finite element assembly in Gridap.jl, going in depth into how weak formulations are transformed into elemental matrices and vectors before global assembly.

 *More tutorials will be added regularly*